Want to file your tax and wondering which free tax software to use in Canada? We’ve got you covered.

 TurboTax is brought to you by Intuit, the same company behind QuickBooks, the most popular accounting software for small businesses.

 It has various paid options depending on your needs and a free version called TurboTax Free.

 TurboTax has all the forms and schedules you need to file your tax return accurately.
 It is available online and on any device, so you don’t need to download any software to your computer.

 You also get the following benefits:

-- There is no income restriction to use the free version
+- There is no income restriction to using the free version

 - NETFILE certified and ReFILE if you need to amend your returns

 - File up to 20 returns in a year

 - 100% accuracy guarantee or get a refund of any CRA penalties.